vatpac-technology/sops/docs/client/towerstrips.md

 !!! note
     The departure queue (as well as a range of statistics) is available on the [Ops Dashboard](https://cdm.maxrumsey.xyz/ops){target=new}.

+#### Departure Rates
+The target departure rate can be adjusted on the [Ops Dashboard](https://cdm.maxrumsey.xyz/ops){target=new}.
+Log in to the site to make adjustments.

+The default rate is **30 per hour**.
+This works well for most aerodromes where traffic is both inbound and outbound (allowing sufficient time for an arrival to land between departures).
+The rate should be adjusted as required based on:

+- holding point congestion
+- busy arrival sequence
+- at the request of an upline controller

+!!! note
+    Airports with multiple departure runways should increase the departure rate to compensate for the added runway capacity.

+Specific rates can be set for departures to particular aerodromes.
+This is particularly useful for events where the destination aerodrome may be rate-limited.

+!!! example
+    During [Milk Run Monday](../events/milkrun/), Sydney ACD sets a departure rate of **40 per hour** and a YMML-specific rate of **24 per hour**.

 #### CDM Stages
 | Name | OzStrips Bay | CDM Processor Action |
 | ---- | ------------ | -------------------- |